Edson541/security-awareness/README.md

 3. Run the password checker (needs Python 3):

 ## Author
-Your Name — explain this is a student mini-project for class.
+ Karabo Edson: this is a student mini-project for class.
 # Security Awareness — Quick Guide

 ## 1. Password hygiene